Depolarization: Depolarization blockers

 There are drugs, called depolarization blocking agents, that cause prolonged depolarization by opening channels responsible for depolarization and not allowing them to close, preventing repolarization.
 Examples include the nicotinic agonists, suxamethonium and decamethonium.
+Succinylcholine (suxamethonium) activates nicotinic acetylcholine receptors and keeps the endplate depolarized.
+It functionally blocks transmission because voltage-gated sodium channels remain inactivated.
+Decamethonium is an older depolarizing blocker with a similar principle and of interest for many researchers.